-The production of electricity will be provided to the industrial, commercial and domestic sectors in the region.
-The wind farm has already produced in its first year 699 GWh of zero-carbon electricity, equivalent to the annual energy consumption of 89,791 households.
+The electricity produced will provide service to the industrial, commercial and domestic sectors in the region.
+The wind farm has already produced in its first year 699 GWh of zero-carbon electricity, equivalent to the annual consumption of 89,791 households.